OpenNWP/GAME/README.md

 ### Compiling the code

-If you want to use radiation, modify the spectral properties filenames in the file `src/radiation/rterrtmgp_coupler.f90`.
-Then run

 	./compile.sh

 Before being able to run the model, however, you need to create a grid file.
 The handbook gives further information on that.